 Simply put, how to stay alive and thrive on any road

 I should start with a disclaimer.
-I’ve been riding my bike on the streets for more than half my life (okay, three-fourths) and only became more conscious about traffic rules in the past decade.
-The advice given here is from experience and, while not necessarily all by-the-book legal, is what I’ve found necessary to survive the streets where I ride most in Makati, Pasay, and Alabang.
+I’ve been riding my bike on the streets for more than half my life and only became more conscious about traffic rules in the past decade.
+The advice given here is from experience and, while not necessarily all by-the-book legal, is what I’ve found necessary to survive the streets of Makati, Pasay, and Alabang.

 You see, it’s inevitable.
-If you cycle through public roads—and even through private, village roads—the sheer amount of vehicles in the metro means you will have to navigate through heavy traffic.
-Gone are the days of riding on C5 to get from my home the South to my school in Katipunan when it felt relatively safe riding on much less congested roads.
+If you cycle through public roads—and even through private village roads—the sheer amount of vehicles means you will have to navigate through heavy traffic.
+Gone are the days of riding on C5 to get from my home in the south to my school in Katipunan when it felt relatively safe riding on much less congested roads.

-Be ready for anything.
 Let’s start with the most important aspect of riding in traffic, and the one you most have control of: you, the rider, and how you are riding.
 Riding in traffic can mean a lot of stops and starts so always maintain access to your brakes.
 Don’t ride on the tops.
 Keep on the hoods or better yet, down on the drops with one or two fingers on the levers.
-This is what I forgot to do when I had that accident over a decade ago.
-I’ve been more vigilant since.

 Your performance on the bike, especially during high-stress circumstances like weaving through traffic, benefits tremendously from a good fit.
 Especially one that looks at details like brake/shifter angles in relation to your reach and your posture.
-It will help you keep your hands near the brakes at all times.
-True traffic weavers are one with their machine, comfortable in every position.
+It will help keep your hands near the brakes at all times.

-Be aware, and not just of what’s immediately around you.
-Usually developed with experience and time, the key is to notice all the small things that will help you be a step ahead of what other vehicles and pedestrians may do.
-This includes looking at traffic lights (the one immediately in front of you as well as the the one for the cross-lane), potential drop points for public and private vehicles, and adventurous pedestrians trying to cross at the wrong time.
+Usually developed with experience and time, the key is to notice the small things that will keep you a step ahead of other vehicles and pedestrians.
+This includes looking at traffic lights (the one immediately in front of you as well as the the one for the cross-lane), potential drop points for public and private vehicles, and pedestrians trying to cross at the wrong time.

 If you’ve seen the movie Premium Rush, the scenes where the main character predicts different scenarios and paths is not at all dissimilar to what I’m trying to describe.
 It takes a big amount of being present and knowing how others behave.
 Being a traffic weaver takes concentration, awareness, and the ability to project scenarios.

-I always say that cycling is one of the most dangerous sports and requires you to be physically and mentally prepared before you go out.
-This is because, unlike other sports, we are exposed to weather, road conditions, and most importantly, the presence of other motorists and pedestrians on the very same areas where we usually ride.
-Your awareness needs to be more than that of someone driving a motor vehicle because when things don’t work out, a cyclist and his bicycle are lighter than most and will usually take more damage than others.
+Cycling is one of the most dangerous sports and requires you proper physical and mental preparation.
+Unlike other sports, cyclists are exposed to weather, road conditions, and, most importantly, the presence of other motorists and pedestrians.
+Awareness needs to be more than that of someone driving a motor vehicle because when things don’t work out, a cyclist and his bicycle are lighter than most and will usually take more damage than others.

-Also, we need to develop a different kind of awareness from automobile drivers as we have access to the spaces between bigger vehicles.
-These are the same spaces we share with motorcycles and scooters, who I consider to be the biggest hazard to cyclists (aside from themselves).
-Keep an eye out for where they are always as they like to throw their weight around and fight you for the very same tiny piece of real estate on the road.
-Everybody is just trying to get safely to their destination, I always say.
-Sometimes riding around them, I really don’t know.
-In any case, be aware of their position and potential moves the most.
-They are generally faster, a whole lot heavier, and can fit into the same tight spaces you ride in.
+You also need to develop a different kind of awareness from automobile drivers as you have access to spaces between vehicles.
+These are the same spaces you share with motorcycles and scooters, which are considered to be the biggest hazard to cyclists.
+Keep an eye out for where they are always as they like to throw their weight around and fight for the same tiny piece of real estate on the road.

-Pick your spot and be predictable.
 “In heavy, slow-moving traffic, it’s often safer to ride in the middle of a traffic lane so that everyone can see you and cars won’t try to squeeze around you.”
-I got that from an article called Riding Your Bike in Traffic on REI.com. “… heavy, slow-moving traffic…” sounds like pretty much everywhere and all the time I’m riding out in the metro.
-Unfortunately, riding in the middle doesn’t stop cars or other motorists squeezing you out.
-I admit it’s not proper practice, but most of the time I find myself riding on the left half of the lane.
+That’s from the article Riding Your Bike in Traffic on REI.com.
+Unfortunately, riding in the middle doesn’t stop cars to squeeze you out.
+It’s not proper practice, but most of the time I find myself riding on the left half of the lane.
 This allows me a quick exit route (although right into the path of the opposing lane) for vehicles that come from behind or beside me.
-I’m more comfortable riding into the opposing lane, where I can see what’s coming, rather than trust the unpredictable behavior of other motorists behind me.
-Unfortunately, this is what seems to work here.
+I’m more comfortable riding into the opposing lane, where I can see what’s coming, rather than trust the unpredictable behavior of motorists behind me.

-Riding in the middle or towards the left side of the lane also means you are away from the gutter, which you can accidentally ride into, get sideswiped into, or provide a nice route into a door opening for a person disembarking from a vehicle.
+Riding in the middle or towards the left side of the lane also means you are away from the gutter, which you can accidentally ride into or get sideswiped into.
 Avoid staying near the gutter at all costs.
-Nothing good can come of it.
-Even Lance Armstrong didn’t have a good experience riding too close to the right side of the road in the 2003 Tour de France.
-He caught his handlebars on a spectator’s bag and crashed, taking Iban Mayo down with him.

-Riding in your lane, try to keep in a straight line, and avoid swerving.
 Only weave when traffic is slow or stopped.
-This restraint is what makes the true traffic weavers great survivors.
-Keeping yourself visible and predictable are key in helping other motorists respond to your presence on the road.
+This restraint is what makes true traffic weavers great survivors.
+Keeping yourself visible and predictable are keys in helping motorists respond to your presence on the road.

-Learn when to use your advantages.
 True traffic weavers understand their strengths and know when to use them.
-The two primary strengths of a bicycle as a vehicle in traffic are that: 1) they can get into narrow spaces and weave between cars; and 2) if the rider is fit (and willing) they are fasting at accelerating from a full stop than most other vehicles on the road.
-Learning when to accelerate, when to squeeze, and when to weave is a skill that will help you survive the traffic jungle.
+The two primary strengths of a bicycle as a vehicle in traffic are: They can get into narrow spaces and weave between cars, and if the rider is fit (and willing) they are fasting at accelerating from a full stop than other vehicles on the road.
+Learning when to accelerate, when to squeeze, and when to weave are skills that will help you survive the traffic jungle.